yicichen01/Voraa-Deal-Breaker-Engine/README.md

 3. **Full-stack MVP**
    An in-progress frontend and backend flow allows users to select deal-breaker constraints and retrieve only matching restaurants or coupons.

-**Completed workflow diagram: reviewed tag pipeline from raw GenTags to final deal-breaker concepts.**
+**Reviewed tag pipeline from raw GenTags to final deal-breaker concepts.**

 ![Tag Pipeline](assets/images/tag_pipeline.png)